Codeception/Codeception/docs/07-AdvancedUsage.md

 ### Examples

-What if you want to execute one test scenario but with different data?
-In this case you can use examples to provide different data for test and inject them as `\Codeception\Example` instances.
+What if you want to execute the same test scenario with different data?
+In this case you can inject examples as `\Codeception\Example` instances.
-Data is defined via the `@example` annotation, using JSON or Doctrine-style notation (limited to a single line):
+Data is defined via the `@example` annotation, using JSON or Doctrine-style notation (limited to a single line).
+Doctrine-style:

 ```php
 <?php